 Sector Exposure and Top Holdings

-Taking into account individual holdings, Severstal (CHMF) accounts for about 2.23% of the fund's total assets, followed by Eregli Demir Ve Celik Fabrikalari (EREGL) and Magnitogorskiy Metallurgicheskiy K (MAGN).
+Looking at individual holdings, Gmk Norilskiy Nikel (GMKN) accounts for about 2.75% of total assets, followed by Severstal (CHMF) and Magnitogorskiy Metallurgicheskiy K (MAGN).

-DVYE's top 10 holdings account for about 18.38% of its total assets under management.
+The top 10 holdings account for about 21.27% of total assets under management.

 Performance and Risk

-IShares Emerging Markets Dividend ETF is a reasonable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
-However, there are other ETFs in the space which investors could consider.
+IShares Emerging Markets Dividend ETF is not a suitable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
+Instead, there are other ETFs in the space which investors should consider.

-IShares Core MSCI Emerging Markets ETF (IEMG) tracks MSCI Emerging Markets Investable Market Index and the Vanguard FTSE Emerging Markets ETF (VWO) tracks FTSE Emerging Markets All Cap China An Inclusion Index.
-IShares Core MSCI Emerging Markets ETF has $60.79 B in assets, Vanguard FTSE Emerging Markets ETF has $65.23 B. IEMG has an expense ratio of 0.14% and VWO charges 0.12%.
+IShares Core MSCI Emerging Markets ETF (IEMG) tracks MSCI Emerging Markets Investable Market Index and the Vanguard FTSE Emerging Markets ETF (VWO) tracks FTSE Emerging Markets All Cap China A Inclusion Index.
+IShares Core MSCI Emerging Markets ETF has $51.01 billion in assets, Vanguard FTSE Emerging Markets ETF has $57.74 billion.
+IEMG has an expense ratio of 0.13% and VWO charges 0.10%.

 Investors looking for cheaper and lower-risk options should consider traditional market cap weighted ETFs that aim to match the returns of the Broad Emerging Market ETFs.